 The Hotel Element is close to the Miami International airport.

-I take an elevator, slip my plastic card key into the room door handle, test the bed, get horizontal and accelerate into a car chase dream.
+I take an elevator up, slip my plastic card key into the hotel room door handle and let myself in, test the bed, get horizontal and slip into a car chase dream on a twisted road to Uruguay across a world map like the one on the first page of Scotttreks.

-She poses for my camera and wants to change back into her cute red devil shoes for my snapshot.
-I tell her I am okay with the way she is, part in our world and part in the demon world.
+She poses for me and wants to change back into her cute red devil shoes for my snapshot.
+I tell her I am okay with her the way she is, part in our world and part in her demon world.

 I get a few more scary Halloween photos after breakfast of two hotel desk clerks who are dressed to kill.
-Both suggest I visit South Beach since my updated flight leaves late tonight.
+Both of them suggest I visit South Beach since my rescheduled flight leaves late tonight and I have time on my hands.

 God’s and demons, or fate – if you prefer, is always part of a traveler’s life.